KubOS-Preservation-Group/kubos-dev/README.md

 - docker images for CI builds (`docker/kubos-build`) that have been relocated from the main repo
 - a docker image that aims to be an equivalent to the vagrant image to promote reuse and space savings by deduplicating many things with the CI build image (`docker/kobos-sdk`)

+docker images may be a work in progress still

 ------